jwnpoh/njcreaderapp/README.md

 - Personal notebook and social notes feed to check out public notes shared by other students

 #### Teacher/admin
-- Adding and deleting articles can now be performed on multiple articles at a go
+- Deleting articles can now be performed on multiple articles at a go
 - User management (to be implemented)
 - Monitoring of teaching classes (to be implemented)